The ESC is one of the world's biggest TV events. That makes it a great stage for guest appearances by international stars such as Justin Timberlake.

 Head of Workshop at SVT, the Swedish public service broadcaster

-The ESC 2016 was the biggest ever TV production in the Scandinavian country – even bigger than the ESC 2013 in Malmö.
-“The whole ESC productions have escalated, and so have the stages.
+The ESC 2016 was the biggest ever TV production in the Scandinavian country.
+“The whole ESC productions have escalated and so have the stages.
 Huge arenas, high costs,” says Andersson.
 “But it just has to be spectacular, it’s in showbiz DNA!
 The audience wants to be amazed!”

 Stand out at all costs

-SVT’s stage and set project manager, Per Andersson, and his team then had to transfer the designers’ vision onto a real stage, while making sure that safety aspects and economic requirements were also met.
-The result was 47-meters-wide, 42-meters-deep and comprised all possibilities of modern stage design, like computer controlled lighting and 600 square meters of LED screens on the walls and a further 250 square meters on the floor.
+SVT’s stage and set project manager, Per Andersson, and his team then had to transfer the designers’ vision onto a real stage, ensuring that safety aspects and economic requirements were also met.
+The result was 154 feet wide, 126 feet deep and comprised all possibilities of modern stage design, like computer controlled lighting and 600 square meters of LED screens on the walls and a further 750 square feet on the floor.
 “The LED video walls are one of the special features of the stage,” explains Andersson.
 “Usually, an LED wall is a flat background at the rear end of the stage.
 In our case, however, it consisted of twelve individual screens,” with the front pair positioned ten meters apart from the pair at the very end.
 Singers and their dancers were able to move around on ramps between them.

 “For the best possible visual experience, we required material for the LED walls that would allow the pixels to disappear.
 That was a huge issue, how to ‘blur’ 500 sqm with millions of LED pixel,” Andersson recalls.
 At the same time, the material should have a high-gloss black look when the LEDs are turned off and also a great clean deep black when the LED was on.

-After a series of tests with a variety of materials, the choice fell on ACRYLITE® LED black/white, supplied by Roehm’s distribution partner in Sweden, gop – Glasfiber & Plastprodukter AB.
+After a series of tests with a variety of materials, the choice fell on AACRYLITE® LED color-changing back lit acrylic supplied by our distribution partner in Sweden, gop – Glasfiber & Plastprodukter AB.
 “It was better than anything else that we tested”, says the designer of the stage, Frida Arvidsson.
-And Andersson adds: “The diffusing effect was as close as perfect, the video was sharp but no pixels visible, and no moiré.”
+Andersson adds: “The diffusing effect was as close as perfect, the video was sharp but no pixels visible, and no moiré.”
 The interplay of light and the LED walls then produced the visual illusions the designers had anticipated.
 A high-performance stage for a spectacular show.